renovate-bot/zw/docs/getting_started/02_overview.md

 :::tip

-Snippets also support `atpull` [ice-modifier](/search?q=ice-modifier), so it’s possible to do e.g. `atpull'!svn revert'`.
+Snippets also support `atpull`, so it’s possible to do e.g. `atpull'!svn revert'`.
 There’s also `atinit` ice-modifier, executed before each loading of plugin or snippet.

 :::